WilliamTjonndal/IT3212/assignment4/Group 25.md

   <em>Figure 20: HOG Feature extraction applied on different images</em>
 </p>

-**Local Binary Pattern (LBP) Histogram**
+#### Local Binary Pattern

-Local Binary Patterns (LBP) was included to capture fine-grained texture information that HOG does not explicitly model.
+Local Binary Patterns (LBP) were included to capture fine-grained texture information that HOG does not explicitly model.
 After converting each image to grayscale, we computed uniform LBP patterns and summarized them into normalized histograms that reflect the image’s texture distribution.
 We varied parameters such as the number of sampling points and radius.
 Although LBP alone performed weaker than HOG, it contributed valuable texture cues for classes like forest, glacier, and sea.

 <p align="center">
   <img src="task1/results/feature_extraction/LBP.png" width="500"/><br>
   <em>Figure 21: LBP Feature extraction applied on different images</em>
 </p>

-**Combined HOG + LBP Features**
+#### Combined HOG + LBP Features

 The combined HOG+LBP descriptor merges global structure from HOG with localized texture information from LBP.
 We implemented this by computing both descriptors separately and concatenating them into a single feature vector.
 This hybrid approach aims to support classes requiring both shape and texture cues, such as distinguishing built environments from natural ones.
 In practice, HOG+LBP often matched or slightly exceeded HOG alone, showing that LBP adds complementary information even if it is not strong as a standalone feature extractor.